maubanel/bnb/InformationArchitecture.md

 ## Cardsorting

-Comparing R&N Custom Clothiers to its competitors Martinez Custom, George Bass, iTailor and Men’s Wearhouse /Jos A. Banks.
+Comparing Brown Suits to its competitors Martinez Custom, George Bass, iTailor and Men’s Wearhouse /Jos A. Banks.
 We listed all visible features on each website and then ranked our most important features we would like to see.

 ![alt text](Images/CardSortingByCompetition.jpg )